IsaacDevCraft/my-portfolio/README.md

 ---

 Thank you for visiting my portfolio repository!
-I hope you enjoy exploring my work and learning more about me as a web developer.
+I hope you enjoy exploring my work and learning more about me as a Data Analyst.